 What if you don't agree with our final decision?

 To be eligible to receive a claim, you must satisfy the terms and conditions of the policy.
-If your claim is unsuccessful and you don’t agree with our decision, we can facilitate a review process.
-This may include an independent review by our claims review committee to ensure a fair decision is made.
+If your claim is unsuccessful, you’ll receive a letter explaining the reason why it was declined.
+If you don’t agree with our decision, you can object in the following ways:

-If you’d like to lodge an objection to our decision and request a review by the claims review committee, you must follow these steps:
+If you’d like to lodge an objection to our decision and request a review by our claims review committee, you have two options:

-- Lodge your objection in writing and include the reasons for your objection, plus any additional information in support of your claim.
+Send your written objection, including the reasons for your objection and any additional information in support of your claim, to: